Reassortment (Person of Interest): Critical reviews

 "Reassortment" received very positive reviews from critics.
 Matt Fowler of IGN gave the episode a "great" 8.6 out of 10 rating and wrote in his verdict, "In 'Reassortment,' Jeff Blackwell discovered the reason he was chosen by his new employers and embarked on a mission that led him down an even darker path.
-All while Shaw escaped from Samartian's South African prison, hell-bent on returning to Root.
+All while Shaw escaped from Samaritan’s South African prison, hell-bent on returning to Root.
 I don't know what Samaritan's up to, with regards to the next great purge/filter headed humanity's way, but I liked the idea that we may be inching closer to that dreaded 'to save humanity, it must destroy humanity' ASI doomsday scenario."

 Alexa Planje of The A.V.
 Club gave the episode an "A−" grade and wrote, "'Reassortment' pairs an A-plot about a deadly viral outbreak with a B-plot that involves Shaw breaking out of prison.
 Thankfully, much more lies beneath the surface of these simple plot descriptions.
 Numerous strands of plot intertwine, actually, and the fact that they're tied together thematically results in a rich episode."

 Chancellor Agard of Entertainment Weekly wrote, "In the second hour, 'Reassortment,' Team Machine deals with a deadly viral outbreak at a hospital that ultimately leads to the fracturing of the team.
 These episodes went pretty well together, and I was rather satisfied with where we left things at the end of 'Reassortment.'"

 Sean McKenna of TV Fanatic gave the episode a 4.4 star rating out of 5 and wrote "'QSO' and 'Reassortment' were solid episodes, and it's clear that things are ramping up to what should be a intense conclusion."